edvinli/AI-CBM/README.md

 In this repo we open source models trained to predict auction end prices using online auction data from Sweden.

 The data used in this study was collected from the clothing category from a Swedish online auction site (Tradera).
-The whole dataset contains 88,511 items and was randomly split into training set of size 70,807 and a test set of size 17,704.
+The whole dataset contains 88,511 items and was randomly split into a training set of size 70,807 and a test set of size 17,704.
 Each item in the dataset has an end price, a title description, a text description, and an image, all uploaded by users themselves.
 The training set was further split into 67,267 (95%) training samples and 3541 (5%) validation samples.

 For the text descriptions, we have experimented with three different types of representations: unigrams, bigrams and [Swedish CLIP embeddings](https://github.com/FreddeFrallan/Multilingual-CLIP).
 We use the pre-trained CLIP vision model (a ResNet RN50x4) to create image representations.